image

 Earn a certificate of completionShow your skills and build your credibility when you include them in your resume and LinkedIn profile.

-This learning path will give you the practical knowledge and hands-on skills that you need to start shell scripting on your own.
-Each course within this learning path includes exercises that guide you through the shell scripting topics covered and that you can follow along with in your own Linux environment.
+This course will give you the practical knowledge and hands-on skills that you need to start shell scripting on your own.
+Each course within this course includes exercises that guide you through the shell scripting topics covered and that you can follow along with in your own Linux environment.

 We'll work through a wide variety of shell scripts using project-based examples, which will help you to reach the learning objectives listed below.
-In order to follow along with the guided exercises in this learning path, all of the resources used can be downloaded here.
+In order to follow along with the guided exercises in this course, all of the resources used can be downloaded here.

 Learning Objectives